wp-plugins/pricing-table/readme.txt

 * Responsive Tables
 * Translation ready
 * use [y] for tick icon and [n] for cross icon
+* Custom short-code support, create unlimited short-codes to use in table cell
 * Easy tinymce edit button to choose template and generate short-code